-- A. The salary ranges for classifications covered by this Agreement shall be those contained in Appendix D. - B. No one may be hired above or below the assigned salary range for his/her classification.
+- A. The salary ranges for classifications covered by this Agreement are contained in Appendix B. - B. No one may be hired above or below the assigned salary range for their classification.

 Employees whose salaries are above the range assigned to their classification will have their salaries frozen until the salary range increases to include their salary.